dasiegel/IRT-M/README.md

 Below we present some examples of IRT-M use cases.
 A full walkthrough can be found in the [vignette](https://github.com/dasiegel/IRT-M/blob/master/vignettes/introduction.Rmd).

-(1) Estimated a latent "Satisfaction with the status quo" dimension from 32 countries surveyed by Afrobarometer across three collection waves.
-We disaggregated the estimates by location (urban, rural, and other).
+(1) Estimate a latent "Satisfaction with the status quo" dimension from 32 countries surveyed by Afrobarometer across three collection waves.
+Using the IRT-M estimate and survey metadata, we can discover insights that we can use for future research and\/or validate with subject matter expertise.

 Without IRT-M, this is a tricky measure to produce for several reasons, including:
 - Respondent interpretations of survey questions vary contextually by location and time
 - The survey instrument changes across waves

 We address the incompatability by coding a separate constraints (M) matrix for each country-year.
 So long as our coding accurately captures the contextual variation in how respondents interpret and respond to questions, our measure will be consistent.
 As well, interested parties can review the matrix coding and either confirm our interpretation or estimate an alternative version that reflects their own understanding.

+(A) Cross-national comparison, disaggregated by location (urban, rural, and other).

 ![allThetasVisualized_UrbanRuralDivide](https://github.com/dasiegel/IRT-M/assets/10012916/65dffdf3-8a9a-4222-b897-53ead9a7e0d1)

-Using IRT-M, we can discover insights that we can use for future research and\/or validate with subject matter expertise.

-For example:
-The distribution of estimated satisfaction differs significantly for Algeria's urban and rural populations during the 2011-2013 survey wave, with the rural leaning more positive.
+We can use this visualiation to uncover interesting patterns.
+For example, the distribution of estimated satisfaction differs significantly for Algeria's urban and rural populations during the 2011-2013 survey wave, with the rural leaning more positive.
 By the 2014-2015 wave, both urban and rural Algerians had similar response patterns.

+We can use the same IRT-M + respondent metadata to estimate within-country distributions according to salient local groupings.
+(B) Estimate "satisfaction with the status quo" within country-rounds:

 ### Troubleshooting Installation Problems